Better Aging

 There are countless dietary supplements offered by the industry - often it is never really possible to prove what is really contained in these capsules or tablets; in this respect, you can also spend a lot of money for less effective measures.
 We offer products that are manufactured by pharmacies and are therefore certified and regularly monitored, which actually contain the substances in the dosage stated - and which are a sensible addition to a sensible mixed diet.
 See also www.medandcare.ch

-An even more efficient form of administration is to administer these essential amino acids, vitamins and trace elements into the body by infusion.
-This avoids any absorption problems in the intestine and we can be sure that the desired substances reach the bloodstream and are transported with the blood circulation to where the body can deposit and store them - and use them when it needs them for its organ functions, enzymes, immune system and brain function.
+An even more efficient form of administration is to deliver these essential amino acids, vitamins, and trace elements to the body via infusion.
+This bypasses any absorption problems that may exist in the intestine and ensures that the desired substances reach the bloodstream and are transported by the blood circulation to where the body can store them and use them when needed for organ function, enzyme activity, the immune system, and brain function.

 In a preliminary discussion, we analyze where possible deficits exist and design an individual concept for each patient with different compositions of the infusion concentrates in order to specifically compensate for the existing deficits.
 Often 1-2 infusions in spring and fall are sufficient to ensure excellent stability of the organism throughout the year. see also under www.medandcare.ch

 We have already touched on the complex function of hormones in the section above.
 Hormones also play an essential role for the skin, one of our largest organ systems.
-As we get older and hormone function is reduced, the skin becomes thinner and more fragile, the regenerative capacity of the cells decreases, the elastic potency of collagen and fibrinogen decreases and skin regeneration and the formation of new elastic fibers is gradually reduced.
-This also reduces our skin's ability to bind water, metabolic activity and resistance.
-As a result, feelings of dryness, irritation, pigmentation disorders, hypersensitivity, etc. occur more frequently.
+As we age and hormone function declines, the skin becomes thinner and more fragile, the regenerative capacity of the cells decreases, the elastic potential of collagen and fibrinogen diminishes, and skin regeneration and the formation of new elastic fibers gradually decline.
+This also affects the water-binding capacity, metabolic activity, and resilience of our skin.
+This leads to more frequent dryness, irritation, pigmentation disorders, hypersensitivity, etc.

 Local (topical) application of hormones can also achieve an outstanding effect that far exceeds the use of cosmetic creams.
 (This does not mean that good cosmetic care should continue to be practiced).
 However, if you want to apply a medically sound and truly profound therapy that affects the basal layers of the skin, there is no way around targeted and individually designed hormone therapy in the form of creams, serums or (for the scalp) tinctures.